Coordinated attacks in northern Iraqi city kill 11, wound 70

 On Tuesday, 12 people were killed in two similar attacks in northern Iraq targeting a government complex and a police building.

-Violence in Iraq has intensified alongside the conflict in neighboring Syria and is expected to escalate further before a parliamentary election in April next year.
+Violence in Iraq has intensified alongside the conflict in neighbouring Syria and is expected to escalate further before a parliamentary election in April next year.

 (Reporting by Suadad al-Salhy in Baghdad and Mustafa Mahmoud in Kirkuk, Writing by Sylvia Westall, editing by Elizabeth Piper)